 Scheduling Travel in Advance: Do you know that depending on the type of ticket purchased, ticketing and therefore payment may be required immediately upon making the reservation?
 This is not the case with city-pair contract fares (-YCA and –CA fares) which is one of the advantages of these fares.
 But, if the cardholder is required to book a non-city pair fare which requires advance ticketing, we recommend the traveler seek a travel advance through the routine processes if the travel and reimbursement will not be completed within the same billing cycle as the airfare charge.
 This advance, applied to the GTCC account, will prevent any late payments which could result in disciplinary action.

 PCS Travel Considerations. a.
-Both the JTR (U2515) and the TMC/ADTRAV contract prohibit a CBA or GTR/GTA ticket from being issued for leisure travel in conjunction with official travel.
+Both the JTR (033301) and the TMC/CWTSATO contract prohibit a CBA or GTR/GTA ticket from being issued for leisure travel in conjunction with official travel.
 This is true even for PCS moves.
 A GTR for dependents can only be issued from PDS to PDS.
 The only exception would be if the travel including pickup and driving of a shipped vehicle for OCONUS transfers.

 b.
 Reminder that the traveler cannot use the Government Travel Card for the purchase of tickets if the PCS duration exceeds 15 days per COMDTINST M4600.18.

 c.
 The travel card shall not be used for the family's tickets since it is not authorized for use for anyone other than the cardholder per COMDTINST M4600.18.
-Alaska Marine Highway System (AMHS) and Personally Procured Moves: Movement of a trailer (boat, camper, u-haul) is not a reimbursable travel expense.
-In addition, CG-1222 has made the determination that an RV/motor home would not be an authorized vehicle for ferry travel.
+Alaska Marine Highway System (AMHS) and Personally Procured Moves: Movement of a trailer (boat, camper, U-Haul) is not a reimbursable travel expense.
+In addition, CG-1332 has made the determination that an RV/motor home would not be an authorized vehicle for ferry travel.
 An RV is a motorized wheeled vehicle used for camping or other recreational activities, and is not used primarily for personal transportation.
-This same logic applies to large U-haul type moving trucks since they are primarily used for transporting property and not personal transportation.
+This same logic applies to large U-Haul type moving trucks since they are primarily used for transporting property and not personal transportation.
 Therefore, transportation costs of these items on the AMHS are not authorized to be charged to the Centrally Billed Account (CBA) or the member’s Individually Billed Account (IBA).
 These would be considered part of a Do It Yourself (DITY) move and reimbursable under a separate process.
 Travelers should ticket these items separate from their authorized POV, pay for them using personal funds and then seek reimbursement.

 Top of page